melezhik/sparrow/README.md

 ## Sparrow tool

 `sparrow` is a console client to search, install, setup and finally run various sparrow plugins.
-Thinks about it as of cpan client for CPAN modules or gem client for ruby gems.
+Think about it as of cpan client for CPAN modules or gem client for ruby gems.

 ## Two types of sparrow plugins